castrilloc/EjerciciosAutomationBaufest_CarlosCastrillo/readme.txt

 functionalities on the "https://www.demoblaze.com/index.html" webpage using Cypress.

-This TC's ensure that the web app is working as expected.
+This TC's ensure that the web app and the web services are working as expected.

-♦ Contributing
-If you wish to contribute to this project, please follow the guidelines in the CONTRIBUTING document.

 ♦ Acknowledgments
+- Cypress
-Cypress
+- Cypress documentation
+- Chai documentation
+- Chai-json-schema documentation

+🖋 Author
+Carlos Castrillo